Loading

 Why You Need It

 Workers’ compensation insurance protects your employees and your business if a work-related injury or illness occurs.
-It helps cover medical expenses, lost wages, and provides essential benefits - while also protecting your business from costly lawsuits.
+It helps cover medical expenses, lost wages, and other essential benefits, while also protecting your business from costly lawsuits.

 Small teams with low-risk roles.